PinewoodPip/epip/docs/index.md

 - Ainsky: Simplified Chinese

 ## Features
 Below is a non-exhaustive list of features; I suggested browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.
+Exploring the in-game settings menu is another good way of getting familiar with the mod's features.

+Major features have dedicated pages for them, accessible from the sidebar, or the following index:

+- **[UI Improvements](Features/UI.md)**: list of improvements to the vanilla UIs as well as some custom UIs.
+- **[Vanity](Features/Vanity.md)**: exhaustive cosmetic equipment transmog, featuring a menu to browse item models, dyeing, persistent outfits, and much more.
+- **[Quick Find](Features/QuickFind.md)**: filterable view of the party inventory, making searching for specific items easier.
+- **[Animation Cancelling](Features/AnimationCancelling.md)**: speeds up combat by ending player skill animations early.
+- **[Hotbar Groups](Features/HotbarGroups.md)**: customizable, shared groups of additional hotbar slots.
+- **[Camera](Features/Camera.md)**: settings to tweak the game camera.
+- **[Tooltip Adjustments](Features/TooltipAdjustments.md)**: miscellaneous improvements and fixes to tooltips.
+- **[Vanilla Fixes](Features/VanillaFixes.md)**: fixes to various vanilla client issues.

+The rest of this page covers changes and additions that are not (yet) categorized into other pages.

 ## UI